 Babysitting services are available for children ages 6 weeks to 12 years while parents and guardians are working out, attending a class or relaxing at the pool.
 Children can play in the indoor or outdoor area or engage in age-appropriate games and activities.

-Activities in the Wee Folk Room can include, but are not limited to crafts, board games, video games and outdoor play.
+Activities in the Wee Folk Room can include, but are not limited to crafts, board games and outdoor play.
 Staff and children enjoy outside play as often as possible, weather permitting.
 Parents/guardians should provide appropriate attire for indoor and outdoor play (this includes but is not limited to socks, shoes, gloves and coats).

 Families must purchase a Wee Folk punch pass or an unlimited monthly pass from the DCRC Welcome Desk prior to use of the Wee Folk Room.
 A computerized scanning system is utilized for each child’s visit.